Explore the Agenda

 • Exploring scalability, process flexibility, and cost implications of each method

-• Sharing practical experiences and lessons learned from implementing different synthetic DNA platforms
+• Sharing practical experiences and lessons learned from implementing different DNA platforms

 Refining Upstream Process Development, Plasmid Design & Fermentation to Maximize DNA Integrity, Stability & Yield